ISRO: Goals and objectives

-ISRO is the national space agency of India for the purpose of all space-based applications like reconnaissance, communications and doing research.
-It undertakes the design and development of space rockets, satellites, explores upper atmosphere and deep space exploration missions.
-ISRO also has incubated its technologies in India's private space sector, boosting its growth.
-Sarabhai said in 1969:
+As the national space agency of India, ISRO's purpose is the pursuit of all space-based applications such as research, reconnaissance, and communications.
+It undertakes the design and development of space rockets and satellites, and undertakes explores upper atmosphere and deep space exploration missions.
+ISRO has also incubated technologies in India's private space sector, boosting its growth.

+On the topic of the importance of a space programme to India as a developing nation, Vikram Sarabhai as INCOSPAR chairman said in 1969:

 The former president of India and chairman of DRDO, A. P. J. Abdul Kalam, said:

 India's economic progress has made its space programme more visible and active as the country aims for greater self-reliance in space technology.
 In 2008, India launched as many as 11 satellites, including nine from other countries, and went on to become the first nation to launch 10 satellites on one rocket.
 ISRO has put into operation two major satellite systems: the Indian National Satellite System (INSAT) for communication services, and the Indian Remote Sensing Programme (IRS) satellites for management of natural resources.

 Organisation structure and facilities

-ISRO is managed by the DOS, which itself falls under the authority of the Space Commission and manages the following agencies and institutes:
+ISRO is managed by the DoS, which itself falls under the authority of the Space Commission and manages the following agencies and institutes: